EC2 Low Risk Rightsize

 Does this fix require downtime?

 Yes.
-The EC2 instance is stopped and restarted.
+The EC2 instance is stopped and started.